MasterA/PropertyFinder/ReadMe.txt

   Sam.2: Would be an update that implements a tab bar in the application

-**Things To Do**: <br>
+Comments:
+ File name, created by, change history github already does this.
+ Comments concerning specific function etc in the code should commented.
--Standard to adding comments <br>
+ -Standard to adding comments:
--add comment to existing files with standard comment format. <br>
+  Comment in React JSX example:
+    {/*
+      Multi
+      line
+      comment
+    */}
+  Comment format example:
+    {/*
+      Name:
+      Date&Time:
+      Description:
+    */}

 Comming Soon:
-  Mexico Branch: Working to make the application sutiable for launching in mexico.
+  -Mexico Branch: Working to make the application sutiable for launching in mexico.

 Want this updates: